| 1st

 1923 Allies occupy Ruhrgebied; killing railroad striker

-1932 Charles Lindbergh Jr (20 months), kidnapped in New Jersey; found dead May 12
+Lindbergh Jr (20 months), kidnapped in New Jersey; found dead

 1941 German troops invade Bulgaria